gkrenn/file-distribution-operator/config/helm/file-distribution-operator/README.md

 kubectl delete -f manifests.yaml
 ```

-It the helm chart was installed through the ``ìnstall`` command the uninstallation looks as follows:
+If the helm chart was installed through the ``ìnstall`` command the uninstallation looks as follows:

 ```shell
 helm uninstall <name of the release> --namespace fdo-system